King Gambrinus (sculpture)

-King Gambrinus is a public artwork by American artist Carl Kuehns, which depicts Gambrinus, and which is located in the courtyard of the Best Place tavern and hall at the former site of the Pabst Brewing Company Former Corporate Office Building, that is near downtown Milwaukee, WI, United States.

-Description
+King Gambrinus can refer to a number of statues made by different artists in the United States depicting the European folk hero Gambrinus.
+They were designed as ornamentation for brewery buildings.
+The trend began in European, where there are many other sculptures of Gambrinus adorning brew-houses and breweries.

+King Gambrinus was a wooden statue carved around 1857 by American artist Gustav Haug and installed on the roof of the Pabst Brewhouse in Wisconsin.
+Artist Carl Kuehns later created a wooden copy in 1872.
+By 1966, it had rotted and a new cast aluminum version was made, it stood at the brewery until 1996.
+It now stands at the Best Place at the Historic Pabst Brewery in Milwaukee, outside the Guest Center.

+King Gambrinus also refers to about a dozen large zinc statues that were sculpted and cast in the 19th century by J. W. Fiske & Company for use as architectural statues on brewery buildings in the United States.
+Five are known to still exist, four are in museums.

+Kuehns sculpture

 The statue features a standing, bearded King Gambrius in blue clothing with a red and white cape holding a flagon of beer in his right hand.
 The figure wears black boots, a studded belt, and a crown.
 He directs his gaze toward the uplifted glass of beer and rests his other hand on his thick waist.
 Behind his feet rests a wooden beer barrel.
 The painted metal sculpture weighs 900 lbs.

-Historical information

 The original King Gambrinus was carved in wood by Gustav Haug and installed at the roof peak of the Pabst Brewhouse in 1857.
 The company grew quickly and expanded its complex such that by 1872 a new statue was needed.
 Carl Kuehns, a carver with the Matthew Brothers Furniture Company, created a copy of Haug's wooden sculpture and the new work was installed atop an archway leading to the loading yard.
 The wooden sculpture gradually deteriorated, and in 1966, the new cast aluminum version was commissioned.
 It stood atop the entrance to the brewery's Stirnewert until 1996, when the brewery closed.
 The original wood sculpture by Kuehns was sold to a developer in Ozaukee County.
 From 1997 to 2004, the aluminum statue was stored at Milwaukee's Miller Brewing, a contract brewer for Pabst.

-Location history

 The King Gambrinus statue was removed in 1996 upon the closing of the Pabst Brewery.
 From 2004 to 2011, the statue was installed in the employee cafeteria at the Illinois headquarters of Pabst.
 Best Place operator Jim Haertel negotiated a loan of the sculpture to return it to its original site.